inmanturbo/clr-code-rpm-sh/README.md

-# Install and update vscode native on clear linux using rpm.
+# Install and update vscode native on clear linux using supported tarball.

 ### A collection of simple bash scripts tied together with make, very easy to run.